| Lesson 6 | Singleton: participants and collaborations |

 }

-And the test program output:
+And typical output:

 First reference: Singleton@1cc810